ClairHoulihan/TheDarknessWithin/README.md

-# HorrorGame
+# The Darkness Within
-Final Project for Game Dev
+Project Design Doc found at https://drive.google.com/drive/folders/1GgdkMyqrJAF6LdZKTrCgTcpLxRCvIciT?usp=sharing

 # Set-up Unity Editor
 Before you start pulling or pushing anything for the first time, do the following: